BAkinmarin/filmreview/README.md

-# My Film Review Site
+# My Film Review Blog

-My Film Review Site is a blog website bringing you fresh views of different genres of films.
-The web application allows users to register an account, login, and comment on reviews.
+My Film Review is a blog bringing you fresh and original views of different genres of films.
+This web application allows users to register an account, login, and comment on reviews.

-This blogsite was created using Django and has full CRUD functionality and an intuitive User Interface to make the process of interacting with reviews simple and enjoyable.
+This blog was created using Django and has full CRUD functionality with an intuitive User Interface to make interactions with posts and other users simple and fun!

 <!--![Am I Responsive Screenshot]()-->